Is Afghanistan heading toward a civil war? | DW | 09.07.2021

 "We did not go to Afghanistan to nation-build," Biden said.

-The peace process following the 2019 US-Taliban deal in Qatar has failed to yield the desired results.
-The intra-Afghan talks have stalled, with both the government and the Taliban blaming each other for the impasse.
+The peace process following the 2020 US-Taliban deal in Qatar has failed to yield the desired results.
+Intra-Afghan talks have stalled, with both the government and the Taliban blaming each other for the impasse.

-Ghani has fewer options in this situation.
+Ghani has few options in this situation.
 His government is now turning to warlords and influential tribal figures for support, to help Kabul put together anti-Taliban militias.

 Afghan officials, including new Defense Minister Bismillah Mohammadi, are calling on the people to join the fight against the Taliban.